Which city is cheaper, Edinburgh or Shanghai?

 Edinburgh is a very popular port city for students and younger travelers.
 This multicultural city is popular with international students because of its excellent research and academic centers as well as its unique history.

-Edinburgh has some public transit options.
+You'll find some public transit in Edinburgh, but it may not be enough to take you everywhere.
 Buses are the best way to get into town from the outer edges if you don't have a car.

 In either Shanghai or Edinburgh, you'll find plenty of activities to fill your time.
-You can fill a similar amount of time in either place.
+In our opinion, Edinburgh has more to see and do, so we recommend spending more time in Edinburgh than Shanghai.
+However, 2-5 days is a good amount of time to spend in either destination.

 People visit Shanghai because there is so much to do.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.

 The beautiful city of Edinburgh offers theater and nightlife.
 Exploring the old town is a popular activity.
-With all of its activities, you can easily fill one day here.
+With so much to do, one day is probably not enough time to see everything.
 It will give you the chance to have new experiences.

 People visit Shanghai because there is so much to do.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this port city has to offer.
 This port city offers a variety of activities to choose from.